wildwatermelon/sharp-object-detector/README.md

 # sharp-object-detector
-sharp object detector based on YOLOv2
+a sharp object detector based on YOLOv2

 ## credits
 yolo bootstrapped from: <br>